EKGF/ekg-principles/docs/index.md

 4. Increasing competitiveness depends more and more on having the highest quality and depth of data, information and knowledge
-5. One "censored", biased, Single version of the Truth (SVOT) is no longer good enough for many—if not most—use cases in most domains
+5. One "censored", biased, Single version of the Truth (SVOT) is no longer good enough for many — if not most—use cases in most domains
 6. The world becomes more and more polarised due to "information bubbles" that many people are not escaping